Almaz-KG/Code4EveryDay/README.md

 - #### [Chess on scala](scala-chess/)
 - #### [Rock the JVM Scala Beginner](rock-the-jvm-scala-beginner/)

-### List of interesting (for me, of course) technologies and frameworks for learning
+### List of interesting technologies and frameworks for learning

 #### Scala
 - [X] [Rock the JVM!
 Scala and Functional Programming for Beginners](https://www.udemy.com/rock-the-jvm-scala-for-beginners)